 Looking For Some Parenting Advice?
 8 Tips From Experts

 No one can dispute the fact that parenting is hard work.
-It does take a "village to raise a child," and if you have any questions, concerns, or problems, there is no reason to try to solve it alone without looking for some guidance and suggestions.
-Below are some tips that may be just what you are looking for.
+It does take a "village to raise a child," and if you have any questions, concerns, or problems, there is no reason to try to solve it alone without looking for some advice and suggestions.

-When you decided to have children, you were probably excited about all of the new things you could teach them, and how you could re-live your childhood by watching some of your favorite kids' shows with them, or playing with them and their toys.
+When you decided to have children, you were probably excited about all of the new things you could teach them, and looking at how you could re-live your childhood by watching some of your favorite kids' shows with them, or playing with them and their toys.

-It may feel like a small thing and it may be hard because you are thinking of all the other things you need to be doing at that moment, but those little moments that you take with your child will be what makes up their childhood.
-And it is good for you too to take a break and enjoy being with your children.
+It may feel like a small thing and it may be hard because you are thinking of all the other things you need to be doing at that moment, but those little moments that you take for your child will be what makes up their childhood.
+And it is good for parents too to take a break and enjoy being with their children.

-Don't Be Afraid to Set Boundaries
+You're The Parent - Don't Be Afraid to Set Boundaries

-We're all guilty of being a little too soft sometimes, but kids crave boundaries.
-It helps them make sense of a world that doesn't make sense.
-And when you don't give them boundaries, you're actually doing them a disservice.
-They may seem miserable when they cry about not having that cookie before dinner, but in the long run, this provides stability because they can predict what will happen.
+They may seem miserable when they cry about not having that cookie before dinner, but in the long run, this provides stability for them because they can predict what will happen.
 They will know that they do not get a cookie until after dinner.
-If you sometimes say yes out of frustration or distraction and sometimes stick to the boundary, your child won't know what to expect and it will lead to frustration for both of you as they will continue to ask.

 It's never too early to foster independence, and you will feel much better about having one less thing to do in a life that has increasingly become more chaotic.
-Even more important, your child will feel satisfaction and confidence from being able to do things on his own and it is a building block to him becoming an independent, capable adult.
+Even more importantly, your child will feel satisfaction and confidence from being able to do things on their own and it is a building block for them to become an independent, capable adult.

 Remember that discipline is good for your kids.
 It may feel like punishment to them, but they need it to sharpen their skills in other areas.
 On a related note, be sure to pick your battles wisely.
 You cannot stay on top of every single behavior and rule all of the time and keep your sanity.
 Let the little things go and conserve your energy for what really matters.

-You are your child's first and most important role model.
+You, as the parent, are your child's first and most important role model.
 It's a tough world out there, and your kids need to know they have someone to turn to when times get rough.

 You do not have to be perfect to be a good role model.
 You need to behave in such a way that you would want your child to behave.
 This means no lying, apologizing when you're wrong, and being kind to other people.

 Pay attention to how you and your partner treat each other.
 Your relationship with your partner is the only relationship your child has to go on regarding how an intimate relationship is supposed to work.
-The way you behave with your partner in front of your child sets up the kind of relationship he will look for and one day emulate as an adult.
+The way you behave with your partner in front of your child sets up the kind of relationship they will look for and one day emulate as an adult.

 Don't be Afraid to Show Affection